isb-cgc/readthedocs/docs/source/sections/progapi/progAPI-v4/Programmatic-Demo.rst

 <https://swagger.io/>`_ documentation.

 Programmatic access to ISB-CGC data and metadata is provided through ISB-CGC APIs built on Google's OpenAPI Endpoints.
-A SwaggerUI interface is also available, to try out the APIs and view their documentation.
+A SwaggerUI interface is also available to try out the APIs and view their documentation.
 User-generated data such as cohort definitions, and user functions such as registering GCP projects is also available through the ISB-CGC API Endpoints.